| | | Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 I told Kevin that, when he feels a panic attack coming on, to stop and take a

+deep breath and hold it.
 I expressed to him the importance of not cheating and

 taking little breaths.
 In about 60 seconds, his body won't be able to keep itself